 Meeting room bookings now open.

-After three months of lockdown our meeting rooms are now open for wedding receptions, meetings, training, support groups and for general use as a venue.
+Our meeting rooms are currently open for wedding receptions, meetings, training, support groups and for general use as a venue.

 Due to the Governments current state of alert however, we have produced a safe events policy for all hirers.
 (See below)

-Whether you are new to the venue or considering resuming your meetings, please feel free to discuss your requirements with us.
+Whether you are new to the venue or considering resuming your meetings, please contact us to discuss your requirements.

 We hope that together we can ensure events are conducted in the safest way possible.